n-j-91/assignment-solution/README.md

 - When successfully processed the file, it will add a record in the state handler.
 - Above tasks will be repeated in an infinite loop, with a delay between each cycle, specified with SCAN_INTERVAL environment variable.

+# ASSIGNMENT TASKS

+There are missing pieces in this solution.
+Your task is to fill each missing piece in a way that final solution is functional as described above.

+Below instructions will guide you to locate each part that requires a fix.
+Try to address as many points as you can.